 Patrick Rothfuss is one who (I like to believe) writes from a place of passion for his work.
 He’s obviously a talented writer and has many widely appealing elements in his story, but the level of depth and authenticity present in the Kingkiller Chronicles would be very difficult to replicate without caring about your work on a personal level.

-It’s important to note that often, mass appeal and personal appeal are a spectrum (or perhaps a 3D space with many axes), and the way to win this game is to find a point on the spectrum where your genuine interests align with those of a sizable target audience.
+It’s important to note that often, mass appeal and personal appeal are a spectrum (or perhaps a many-dimensional space with many axes), and the way to win this game is to find a point on the spectrum where your genuine interests align with those of a sizable target audience.